 Aims and Objectives

-a) The Company’s servers, located in Colchester;
+- our servers, located in Colchester;

-b) Third-party servers, operated by Microsoft and located in EU;
+- third-party servers, operated by Microsoft and located in EU;

 Data Subject Rights and Data Integrity

 All personal data held by us is held in accordance with the requirements of the EU/UK GDPR and data subjects’ rights thereunder, as set out in our Data Protection Policy.

 Data subjects are given control over their personal data held by us including the right to have incorrect data rectified, the right to request that their personal data be deleted or otherwise disposed of (notwithstanding the retention periods otherwise set by this Data Retention Policy), the right to restrict our use of their personal data, the right to data portability, and further rights relating profiling, as set out in our Data Protection Policy.